dewi-alliance/hotspot-manufacturers/applications/bobcat.md

 ## Hardware Security Amendment ##

-Currently we use ATECC608 encryption chip for swarm key storage, we now propose an alternative encryption implementation DX83E08 from [Shanghai Dongxin Microelectronics](http://www.chipsec.com/), which has equivalent ecryption capabilities.
+Currently we use ATECC608 encryption chip for swarm key storage, we now propose an alternative encryption implementation DX83E08 from [Shanghai Dongxin Microelectronics](http://www.chipsec.com/), which has equivalent ecryption capabilities, to be used on both miner 300 and miner 200.
 Here is the [Datasheet](./Bobcat/DX8308.pdf).

 DX83E08 supports the following Algorithm: